 • be able to support yourself financially whilst in Hong Kong.

 How do I enter?

-To join the Competition, students are invited to conduct research on the strengths of Hong Kong to develop itself as a Smart City, and to come up with a proposed project for Hong Kong to further integrate technology to improve the quality of living.
+To take part in the competition, you need to design a 48-hour travel itinerary for youth travellers visiting Hong Kong.
+The project should show how Hong Kong is unique and attractive to youth travellers.
+Students are also expected to compare the travel experience between Hong Kong and a UK city.
 Entries can be through any means – an essay or through social media, for example a video clip on YouTube, a post in a blog.
 Five winners will be selected and entries will be judged based on content, creativity and presentation.

 See the Hong Kong Economic and Trade Office website for more details.

 How much will it cost?